ricbencar/ricbencar/README.md

 ## Profile

-I am a 55 years old, civil engineer working in **port and coastal engineering, maritime hydraulics, wave mechanics, and technical computation**.
+I'm a civil engineer working in **port and coastal engineering, maritime hydraulics, wave mechanics, and technical computation**.
 My GitHub profile is centered on **practical engineering tools** for metocean analysis, nonlinear wave calculation, hydraulic design, navigation studies, and technical workflow automation.

-Here is a more polished and better-structured version:

 The work published here spans a **broad and technical range of engineering topics**.
 It includes **wave dispersion and nonlinear wave solvers**, **ERA5-based workflows for wave and wind data**, **metocean statistics**, **storm peak and trend analysis**, **extreme value assessment**, **environmental contour generation**, and **joint probability modelling**.
 It also covers tools for **offshore-to-nearshore wave transposition**, **wave transformation over shallow foreshores**, and **wave overtopping prediction** for a range of **coastal and maritime engineering applications**.